matusstafura/str/README.md

-	// str.Upper() converts the string to uppercase upper := str.Upper("Be the friend you wish you had.") fmt.Println(upper) // BE THE FRIEND YOU WISH YOU HAD.
+	// str.Upper() converts the string to uppercase upper := str.Upper("Be the friend you wish you had.") fmt.Println(upper) // 'BE THE FRIEND YOU WISH YOU HAD.'

+	// str.UpperFirst() converts only the first character in the string to uppercase upperFirst := str.UpperFirst("sverige")
+	fmt.Println(upperFirst) // 'Sverige'
 }
 ```